ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 The Jukes-Cantor model assumes equal mutation rates among all nucleotides (A, C, G, T) and equal base frequencies (0.25).
 The evolutionary distance is calculated as d = -0.75 * ln(1 - 4/3 * p), where p is the observed proportion of differences.

 ---

+## Smith-Waterman Algorithm (Sequence Alignment)
+**Date:** October 19, 2025

+Unlike global alignment, the Smith-Waterman algorithm finds the optimal local alignment between two sequences.
+It prevents negative scores in the dynamic programming matrix, meaning alignments can start and end anywhere when similarity is high.

+---

+## Hidden Markov Models (HMMs) (Sequence Analysis)
+**Date:** May 06, 2026

+HMMs are statistical models representing probability distributions over sequences.
+In bioinformatics, profile HMMs are widely used by tools like HMMER to build highly sensitive sequence profiles for protein family classification.

+---

+## Needleman-Wunsch Algorithm (Sequence Alignment)
+**Date:** August 03, 2025

+The Needleman-Wunsch algorithm is a dynamic programming algorithm used for global alignment of two sequences.
+It uses a similarity matrix (like BLOSUM62 or PAM250) and a gap penalty to find the optimal alignment across the entire length of the sequences.

+---

+## Needleman-Wunsch Algorithm (Sequence Alignment)
+**Date:** March 16, 2026

+The Needleman-Wunsch algorithm is a dynamic programming algorithm used for global alignment of two sequences.
+It uses a similarity matrix (like BLOSUM62 or PAM250) and a gap penalty to find the optimal alignment across the entire length of the sequences.

+---

+## Smith-Waterman Algorithm (Sequence Alignment)
+**Date:** March 01, 2026

+Unlike global alignment, the Smith-Waterman algorithm finds the optimal local alignment between two sequences.
+It prevents negative scores in the dynamic programming matrix, meaning alignments can start and end anywhere when similarity is high.

+---

+## RNA-Seq Differential Gene Expression (Transcriptomics)
+**Date:** November 10, 2025

+Differential gene expression (DGE) analysis identifies genes showing statistically significant changes in expression between groups.
+Tools like DESeq2 and edgeR model count data using a negative binomial distribution to handle overdispersion.

+---

+## Neighbor-Joining (NJ) Trees (Phylogenetics)
+**Date:** March 27, 2026

+Neighbor-joining is a bottom-up clustering method used to construct phylogenetic trees.
+It starts with a star-like tree and iteratively pairs nodes that minimize the total branch length, producing an unrooted tree.

+---

+## AutoDock Vina Search Algorithm (Molecular Docking)
+**Date:** February 06, 2026

+AutoDock Vina uses an iterated local search global optimizer combined with a semi-empirical scoring function.
+It calculates the affinity of small molecule ligands to receptor pockets using steric, hydrophobic, and hydrogen bonding terms.

+---